Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Introduction

-A model for a Quantum switch based on a network of matching queues was introduced in \cite{TowsleyStochAnalysis}.
-In this model, the quantum memory in each node is modeled as a queue with random arrivals (the continuous generation of entangled qubits) and abandonments (due to decoherence).
-We allow for general arrival distributions and assume that the abandonments are geometric.
-Furthermore, since the requests for connections between two nodes arrive randomly and wait for completion, they are also modeled as jobs in a queue (which has no abandonments).
-Finally, the entanglement attempt of two qubits through a Bell-state measurement in response to a request for a connection corresponds to a three-way matching among the request and the pair of qubits if the entanglement is successful and to a two-way matching between the pair qubits if the entanglement is not successful.
+A discrete-time model for a Quantum switch based on a network of matching queues was introduced in \cite{TowsleyStochAnalysis}.
+In this model, the quantum memory in each node is modeled as a queue with random arrivals (the continuous generation of entangled qubits, which is random in nature \cite{qubitGenerationModel}) and abandonments (due to decoherence).
+We allow for general arrival distributions in each time slot, and assume that the each qubit abandons after a geometrically distributed amount of time (as in \cite{Fittipaldi23}), mimicking the natural exponential decoherence of quantum states \cite{decoherence}.
+Furthermore, we assume that a random number of requests for connections between two nodes arrive to the switch in each time slot, and that these connections wait in a queue at the switch until they are completed (that is, they do not abandon).
+Finally, the entanglement attempt of two qubits through a Bell-state measurement in response to a request for a connection corresponds to a three-way matching among the request and the pair of qubits if the entanglement is successful, and to a two-way matching between the pair of qubits if the entanglement is not successful.
 In the latter case, the request remains unfulfilled.
 The central control problem in a Quantum switch is the following.
+In particular, to simplify the analysis, we assume that there is no limit in the number of Bell-state measurements that can be made in each time slot.
 When a new entangled qubit is generated, and there is more than one type of request waiting, the switch needs to decide which connection to create.
 This is a matching problem among all involved queues.

+Although the model described above is inspired by quantum switches, it also models certain Assemble-to-Order systems with perishable inventories \cite{graves1982application}.
+For such systems, the qubits would correspond with perishable components, and the requests for connections would correspond for requests to assemble items that require two of the perishable components.
+Moreover, the failure of the Bell-state measurement that entangles two qubits to serve the request (which results in the qubits being lost) would correspond to a failure of a quality control check (which results in the parts being lost).
+This close connection between these seemingly very different systems make our conclusions for quantum switches also applicable to such Assemble-to-Order systems with perishable inventories.

 Our goal in this paper is to find the stability region of a quantum switch in a W-topology, which corresponds to a switch with three nodes, but where there are only requests for connections for two out of the three possible pairs.
 Here, when qubits arrive, and there is more than one three-way matching possible, we use a Max-Weight policy on the requests queue lengths to decide which matching to attempt.